mccajm/mccajm.github.io/index.md

 I am interested in extracting information from healthcare data using computational techniques such as machine learning and multiscale modelling, to improve patient care.

-I'm currently EMEA Senior Startup Solutions Architect - Healthcare and Life Sciences at AWS.
+I'm currently EMEA Solutions Architecture Lead - Healthcare and Life Sciences at AWS and a Visiting Scientist at the Wellcome Sanger Institute.
 Previously I was a Director at the [MGH & BWH Center for Clinical Data Science](https://ccds.io/).

 Find me [**@adamajm**](https://twitter.com/adamajm).

 <div class="divider"></div>

 ## Selected Publications

+Holger R Roth et al. **"Federated learning for breast density classification: A real-world implementation"**, Domain adaptation and representation transfer, and distributed and collaborative learning.
+DART/DCL.
+2020.

 Kirti Magudia, Christopher Bridge, Mark Walters, Adam McCarthy, Mark H. Michalski, Katherine P. Andriole, Michael Rosenthal. **"The trials and tribulations of assembling large datasets for machine learning applications"**, SIIM, 2019.